 Widely-attended conferences or other events: Analysts, including equity research analysts, are permitted to attend and speak at widely-attended conferences or other events at which investment banking colleagues and clients, among others, may also be present.
 These widely-attended conferences and events may include some investor presentations by corporate clients of the Firm.

 Other permitted activities: Analysts may be consulted by investment banking and sales and trading personnel on matters such as market and industry trends, conditions and developments and the structuring, pricing and expected market reception of securities offerings or other market operations.

 Before investment banking receives a mandate for a transaction, equity research analysts may also carry out preliminary due diligence and vetting of issuers who may be prospective subjects of research or prospective investment banking clients, or both, and may meet issuers at that time for this purpose (or otherwise upon the issuer's request) provided investment bankers are not present.

-Research analysts may not be provided with material or confidential non-public information regarding an issuer or investment, unless the analyst is brought "over the wall" (variously known as the "information barrier" or "ethical wall") in accordance with Morgan Stanley procedures.
-This requires the prior consent of Research Management and a record to be made by the LCD, specifically the Control Group, and potentially results in restrictions on the analyst's activities until the relevant non-public information has become public or stale.
+Research analysts may not be provided with material non-public information regarding an issuer or investment, unless the analyst is brought "over the wall" (also known as the "information barrier") in accordance with Morgan Stanley procedures.
+This requires the prior consent of Research Management and a record to be made by LCD, specifically the Control Group, and potentially results in restrictions on the analyst's activities until the relevant material non-public information has become public or stale.